FreieWaldorfschuleAugsburg/barista/README.md

 # Barista is a MDB coffee machine interface!

-In order to pleasantly quaff delicious coffee every morning, students created an MDB interface for the MensaMax kiosk.
+In order to pleasantly quaff delicious coffee every morning, students created a MDB interface for the MensaMax kiosk.

 #### A detailed feature description will follow soon!